aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ### `Jolokia` collector collect time

-Jolokia is a JMX-HTTP bridge, providing an alternative to native JMX access.
+Jolokia is a JMX-HTTP bridge that provides an alternative to native JMX access.
 The following metric provides insights into the time taken by the Jolokia collector to collect metrics.

 | Metric                                    | Description                                                             |
 |-------------------------------------------|-------------------------------------------------------------------------|